Parthiban Kanavu (2003 film): Plot

 Sathya is more responsible person of the two and she understands that her husband is confused and tolerates his behaviour.
 Parthiban's friend Mano advises him to accept Sathya as his wife and to forget Janani.
 Slowly, Parthiban starts understanding his wife Sathya.
 But to everyone's surprise, Janani moves into a flat opposite to Parthiban's.
 Sathya meets Janani and is surprised to see her look alike.

 Everyone from Sathya's family comes to meet Janani and is surprised.
 Janani is easygoing.
 Parthiban does not disclose that he knew Janani before and starts befriending her.
 Mano understands that Parthiban is slowly moving away from his wife Sathya and is getting attracted towards Janani.
 So he plans to reveal everything to Janani, so that she will leave the place.

 Mano meets Sathya and misunderstands her as Janani (as Sathya always wears saree while Janani is in modern attire).
 Without knowing that it is Sathya, Mano reveals all the truth about Parthiban's secret love towards Janani and requests her to vacate the place, so that Parthiban can lead a happy life with Sathya.
 Mano is shocked to know that it was Sathya and not Janani.

 Sathya cries and leaves to her parents' home.
 Janani wants Parthiban to meet in a temple.
 Janani asks about his love towards her.
 But Parthiban replies that he loved her before and once when he got to know about his wife Sathya's true love towards him, he changed his mind.
 He also says that he will wait until Sathya changes her mind and returns to live with him.
 But now, it is Sathya in disguise of Janani and the meeting plan was set by Janani.
 Sathya feels happy hearing her husband praising her.
 Parthiban and Sathya lives happily while Janani vacates her flat wishing them good luck.

 Production

 Karu Palaniappan narrated the story to Madurai TVS dealer T. G. Thyagarajan, under whom he worked as a secretary.
 Thyagarajan suggested a few changes to the story and chose Srikanth as the film's lead actor.
-Sneha was chosen as the lead actress during the second round of casting.
+Sneha, who plays a dual role in the film, was chosen as the lead actress during the second round of casting.
 Yuvan Shankar Raja was initially supposed to compose music for the film but was replaced by Vidyasagar.
 Gopinath was initially chosen to be the cinematographer but was replaced by Dinakaran since he was busy shooting Dhool (2003).
 Since the song "Bak Bak" did not have any situation, the director decided to film the song in black and white.
 The song "Vaadi Machchinichiyae" was taken from another film.